 Teddie Hathaway on creating the Gary Lee Maker Award

 “The Gary Maker Award is made of five layers of glass, two of cobalt blue with three layers of clear glass sandwiched between them to control the overall color.
 The layers are initially kiln cast to a high of 1500 degrees – a process that takes nearly 24 hours.
 The “plate” is then cold worked using grinding equipment to smooth and polish all the edges.
 The stars are painted on using a formula of white enamel and silver mica.
 Dichroic glass chunks are added to create the sparkle.
 Then it is reheated to 1350 degrees to set the additions, requiring another 24 hours in the kiln.

 Once the embellishments are firm, it goes in the kiln for one final day, this time over a mold to soften the glass so that it will conform to the final shape for the design.
 Finally the bottom is worked through several grinders to make the piece stand firm.”

-Teddie has often been seen attending theatre on the arm of her husband, long time theatre reviewer Brad Hathaway.
-Brad, who created the groundbreaking Web site Potomac Stages, is now a free lance author, writing about theater for DC Theatre Scene (Theatre Shelf), and other publications around the country.
+Teddie hwas often seen attending theatre on the arm of her husband, long time theatre reviewer Brad Hathaway.
+Brad, who created the groundbreaking Website Potomac Stages, is now a free lance author, who has written for DC Theatre Scene (Theatre Shelf), and other publications around the country.

-Teddie and Brad are renovating their houseboat in San Francisco in preparations for a move there later in 2011.
-Brad will continue writing, and Teddie will create new glass works from her studio with a view of the sky from atop their houseboat.
+Teddie and Brad now live on their houseboat in San Francisco where Teddie creates new glass works from her studio with a view of the sky.